 The Women’s Bureau of the U.S. Department of Labor calculates that 58.6 percent of women 16 years and older work outside the home.
 They currently comprise 47 percent of the total U.S. labor force—and that number is growing.
 Yet in this age of digital technology, business adheres to labor recruitment and operational practices that haven’t changed in a century—you know, before computers.

-With the dotcom crash in 1997 followed by Great Recession of 2008, employers across every sector focused on running lean, efficient operations and hiring part-time workers to avoid the heavy labor costs of full-time employees.
+With the dotcom crash in 1999 followed by the Great Recession of 2008, employers across every sector focused on running lean, efficient operations and hiring targeted part-time workers to avoid the heavy labor costs of full-time employees.
 Over the same time, many businesses evolved from specific hours of operation to operating 24/7.
 Think Uber and Amazon.

 Of course, some things haven’t changed.
 They won’t change.
 Two of those things concerns biology: women have babies and women assume the bulk of responsibility for caring for children.
-This fact, perforce, affects half the population and results in the notorious “second job,” the glass ceiling, and other obstacles that conflict with modern society’s false promise that a woman can “have it all.”
+This fact, perforce, affects half the population and results in the notorious “second job,” the glass ceiling, and other obstacles that conflict with modern society’s false promise that a woman can “have work/life balance”.

-As a woman, a widow, a single mother, and an owner of multiple companies, I intimately understand that the inefficiencies of conventional business practice do not fit the modern-day economy.
+As a single parent and an owner of multiple companies, I intimately understand that the inefficiencies of conventional business practices do not fit the modern-day economy.
 I learned this truth from both sides of the business equation.
 I found it difficult to find and hire great staff.
 I searched job sites and other platforms to find those special candidates.
 My partner watched me suffer through the process and said, “You know mothers are the most underutilized asset in the world.”

 We put one realization with another: the need for a skilled workforce available on a flexible basis and the need to run an efficient business operation.
 That led to the inevitable question: How can we meet these two needs without sacrificing quality?